Radicalism and reform

 This is the city and I am one of the citizens,

-Whatever interests the rest interests me—politics, wars, markets, newspapers.)
+Whatever interests the rest interests me.)

 To hold men together by paper and seal or by compulsion is no account,

-Nay, nor the world, nor any living thing, will so cohere,
+Nay, nor the world, nor any living thing, will so cohere.

-That only holds men together which aggregates all in a living principle as nature has, as the hold of the limbs of the body or the fibres of plants, under which nothing can go wrong;
+We want no reforms, no institutions, no parties.
+Your mighty political improvements—good enough as far as they go—are still but partial reforms.
+We want a living principle.
+That only holds men together which aggregates all in a living principle as nature has, as the hold of the limbs of the body or the fibres of plants, under which nothing can go wrong.

 That which really balances and conserves the social and political world is not so much legislation, police, treaties, and dread of punishment, as the latent eternal intuitional sense, in humanity, of fairness, manliness, decorum, etc.

-For so long as the spirit is not changed, any change of appearance is of no avail.
+So long as the spirit is not changed, any change of appearance is of no avail.

-Leap over and dive under, for the time, all the reforms and propositions that worry these days, and go to making of powerful men and women,
+Leap over and dive under all the reforms and propositions that worry these days,

 With these all reforms, all good, will come—